Windblade

-Windblade is the name of several fictional characters in the various Transformers continuities in the Transformers robot superhero franchise.
+Windblade is a name of a character in several Transformers continuities in the Transformers robot superhero franchise.
 She is always depicted as a female Autobot that can turn into a VTOL jet.

 Transformers: Generations

-Windblade is the first "fan-built bot" ever — the result of various polls on Hasbro's official website to determine most of her character and physical traits.
+Windblade is a "fan-built bot" — the result of various polls on Hasbro's official website to determine most of her character and physical traits.
 She was officially revealed as a female Autobot at SDCC 2013.
-In addition to being made as a toy, she also lead a special IDW comic mini-series written by Mairghread Scott and illustrated by Sarah Stone.
-Scott did not give details on Windblade's backstory, but she did say that she had "no intention of presenting her in any sort of stereotypical geisha or hand-over-her-mouth-anime-girl role."
+In addition to being made as a toy, she was also lead a special IDW comic mini-series written by Mairghread Scott and illustrated by Sarah Stone.
+Scott didn't give details on Windblade's backstory, but she did say that she had "no intention of presenting her in any sort of stereotypical geisha or hand-over-her-mouth-anime-girl role."